scalawithcats/scala-with-cats/src/pages/adt/applications.md

 }
 ```

-If you look around the code you work with, I expect you'll quickly find many other examples.
+If you look around the code you work with I expect you'll quickly find many other examples.